lyraproj/puppet-parser/pn.md

 `Call` | `Struct['^', Tuple[String[1], Data, 1]]`

-The `Map` is converted into a single element `Hash` with using the key `'#'` and then an array with an even number of elements where evenly positioned elements are keys for the value at the next position.
+The `Map` is converted into a single element `Hash` with using the key `'#'` and then an array with an even number of elements where an evenly positioned element is the key for the value at the next position.
 The reason for this is that JSON (and other formats) will not retain the order of a hash and in Puppet that order is significant.